What to Do and See in Florida's Panhandle

 By Phil Tatman

-And whatever you want is here -- history, shopping, camping, fabulous dining and nightlife, fishing, golf, walking, biking, water sports and, of course, white-sand beaches and sunsets.
+Whatever you might want is here -- history, shopping, camping, fabulous dining and nightlife, fishing, golf, walking, biking, water sports and, of course, white-sand beaches and sunsets.

 "This place is so big and so impressive,'' said Amanda Carrigan-Grissom, Fort Pickens park ranger.
 “You walk through the halls where soldiers were in the Civil War, World War I and World War II.
 Where the great Apache leader Geronimo spent seven months after he was captured in 1886.
 One could say Geronimo was Pensacola's first tourist attraction.''